How To Target Real Estate Market Like A Professional Investor

 the number of opportunities is so large that your investment properties are too complicated and unmanageable.

-If it is too small or chose the wrong city or wrong target real estate market, you may not find enough deals to meet your investment criteria.
+If it is too small or you chose the wrong city or target real estate market, you may not find enough deals to meet your investment criteria.

 In some neighborhoods, the primary occupants are homeowners and not tenants.

-You will not look to buying in these neighborhoods when you want to purchase investment properties to earn rental income.
+You will not look to buy in these neighborhoods when you purchase investment properties to earn rental income.